keoko/passa-paraula/README.md

 # passa-paraula

 ## TODO
-- fluid positioning based on window size
 - play/replay button
 - pause timer
+- fluid positioning based on window size
 - format time in minutes:seconds
 - move score and timer to the center
-- remove web server dependency
+- remove end page and just show the number

 ## NICE TO HAVE